 Is Daily Harvest Worth It?

 In most cases, a meal kit delivery service provides convenience.
 However, with Daily Harvest, you get loads of produce and unique ingredients like superfood powders that I wouldn’t spend the time to use or buy.
 They also provide portability with their specially designed on the go cups.

 Is it worth it?
 If you are looking for a meal kit delivery service to make your life a little easier and help you get in healthier meals, I would definitely consider Daily Harvest!
 Let me know if you have other questions, happy to answer them!

-If you are ready to order, click here and use the code hungryhobby for $25 off your first order!
+If you are ready to order, click here and use the code hungryhobby for up to $40 off your first order!